colurw/pandora_NLP/readme.md

 distinguish between individual training documents.

-Embeddings are created by saving feature vectors emerging at the middle layer (_i.e._ the layer with the fewest nodes) of an autoencoder neural network.
+Embeddings are created by saving feature vectors emerging at the middle layer (_i.e._, the layer with the fewest nodes) of an autoencoder neural network.

-The aim of this project is to describe the abstracted concepts represented by these nodes/dimensions in a Universal Sentence Encoder model, by analysing the contents of documents that trigger the largest activations (both +/-) of a particular node.
+The aim of this project is to describe the abstracted concepts represented by these nodes/dimensions in a Universal Sentence Encoder (USE) model, by analysing the contents of documents that trigger the largest activations (both +/-) of a particular node.

 The documents used are the dataset of 1.2 million first paragraphs of Wikipedia pages,